 My wife, by far.
 We live in a dual-creative household, in that she’s an illustrator and I’m an author.
 We have great respect for one another and happily trade our feedback.
-Over the years, we have created a never-ending loop of constructive criticism, which is awesome to have.
-(And she’s a damn fine artist, by the way.)
+Over the years, we have created a never-ending loop of constructive criticism, which is fantastic to have.

 Do you proofread and edit your work on your own or pay someone to do it for you?

 Both.
 I put my manuscripts through four distinct rounds of editing before handing it off to a pro for a final polish.
 I am also very fortunate to have a ruthless band of beta readers who find hedonistic pleasure in pointing out my mistakes.
 In addition, I have a kick-ass copy editor that I thoroughly trust.
 As a result, I am confident in the prose when I click the “Publish” button.

 What is your advice to indie authors on writing?

 (Deer in headlights.)
 Holy hell, where to start.
 If I had to boil it down to a single bit of wisdom, it would be to temper your expectations.
 Writing is the easy part.
 Getting it polished, published, and promoted is where the real work begins.
 I would say that publishing a book is 10% writing and 90% other crap you never wanted to do.